EU opens antitrust investigation into PKN's bid for Lotos

 The deal would also eliminate the only competitor to PKN in bitumen supply in the Czech Republic, Estonia, Latvia, Lithuania and Slovakia.
 The combined company would have a dominant share of the provision of mandatory storage facilities in Poland.

-The Commission also expressed concerns about downstream rivals being shut out of the market because of the volumes of fuels held by both companies.
+The regulator also expressed concerns about downstream rivals being shut out of the market, because of the volumes of fuels held by both the companies.
 It set a Dec.
 13 deadline for its decision.